Aliases for CD276 Gene

 GeneCards Summary for CD276 Gene

 CD276 (CD276 Molecule) is a Protein Coding gene.
-Among its related pathways are Cell adhesion molecules (CAMs).
-GO annotations related to this gene include receptor binding.
-An important paralog of this gene is VTCN1.
+Diseases associated with CD276 include Mycoplasma Pneumoniae Pneumonia and Brain Glioma.
+Among its related pathways are Cell adhesion molecules (CAMs) and NF-kappaB Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
+An important paralog of this gene is BTN1A1.

 May participate in the regulation of T-cell-mediated immune response.
 May play a protective role in tumor cells by inhibiting natural-killer mediated cell lysis as well as a role of marker for detection of neuroblastoma cells.
 May be involved in the development of acute and chronic transplant rejection and in the regulation of lymphocytic activity at mucosal surfaces.
 Could also play a key role in providing the placenta and fetus with a suitable immunological environment throughout pregnancy.
 Both isoform 1 and isoform 2 appear to be redundant in their ability to modulate CD4 T-cell responses.
 Isoform 2 is shown to enhance the induction of cytotoxic T-cells and selectively stimulates interferon gamma production in the presence of T-cell receptor signaling.